onlineconf/onlineconf/README.md

 * `mysql` - credentials are stored in MySQL table.
 Table structure and password hashing method are inherited and compatible with module `mod_auth_mysql` of Apache httpd.

-* `header` - authentication is performed by a reverse proxy deployed in front of onlineconf-admin.
-This type authentication requires `behind_reverse_proxy` config param and one optional config param `header` that set name of header with `username`.
-For example is you use `oauth2-proxy` the name of header with username is `X-Forwarded-Preferred-Username`.
-How it works.
-In case of success reverse proxy adds additional one required HTTP header with username and one optional HTTP header with signing.
-By default name of header with username is `X-Username`.
-Header that contains signing use the same name but with postfix `-Sign` (by default `X-Username-Sign`).
-The signing calculate as MD5 hashed string a concatenation of required header value ( by default `X-Username`), `remote_addr` and config onlineconf-admin param secret.
+* `header` - authentication is performed by a reverse proxy deployed in front of `onlineconf-admin`.
+In the header parameter you can specify the name of the `HTTP header` that the reverse proxy will use to pass the username (by default `X-Username`, for `oauth2-proxy`, for example, you should use `X-Forwarded-Preferred-Username`).
+If you specify a signature salt in the `secret` parameter, then `onlineconf-admin` in the `HTTP header` with the name `header + "-Sign"` (that is, `X-Username-Sign` by default) will expect a signature calculated as MD5 from the concatenation of the username, the user IP and the salt.
+When using a reverse proxy, you also need to set the `behind_reverse_proxy` configuration parameter in the http section to true.

 ## Authorization